kaust-generative-ai/local-deployment-llamafile/README.md

 To support NVIDIA GPU acceleration you need to install `cuda-toolkit` from the `nvidia` Conda channel.
 This change is made in the `environment-nvidia-gpu.yml` file.

+## Funding Acknowledgment

+This project is supported by funding from King Abdullah University of Science and Technology (KAUST) - Center of Excellence for Generative AI, under award number 5940.